Graduation Gift Ideas

 - Briefcase.
 Perfect for a professional (lawyer, accountant, etc.)

 - Gift Cards.
 I’ve never met a college graduate who wasn’t tight on cash.
-Buy a card for a clothing store and you can be pretty sure that they’ll get something they need and appreciate.
+Buy a card for a clothing store, and you can be pretty sure that they’ll get something they need and appreciate.

 - Watch.
 Be careful here.
 More people are using their cell phones as watches.
 Givers tend to attach a lot of sentiment to this gift that sometimes is not understood by the graduate.

 - Set of luggage.
+For a graduate planning to study abroad!

 - Camera.
 Digital of course!

 - Television.
-Remember that dorm rooms aren’t that big so that 72” plasma won’t work.
+Remember that dorm rooms aren’t that big, so that 72” plasma won’t work.

 - DVD player.
 Inexpensive and appreciated.